Siminou Interview – March, 2007

 Is there any encouraging advice you could give to photographers who are just starting out about how to have their images shown in galleries and/or published?

 The best way to initiate exhibitions and publications of your work is to do your best to introduce the work to as many galleries and other potential venues as possible.
 You must not be afraid that your work will be rejected.
 In fact, you can count on the fact that it will indeed be rejected at least half of the time!
 However, if you remain patient and are willing to weather those rejections and continue to seek out a gallery that shares your own enthusiasm for your work, you will eventually find a venue for that work.
 It’s only a matter of time and of not being timid in your willingness to expose your work to all possible venues.
 It’s also important to exhibit what I refer to as the “4-P’s”.
 Be Polite, act Professionally, be Persistent and most of all, be Patient.
 If a gallery owner and/or curator does not express great enthusiasm for your work, don’t waste your time attempting to talk them into carrying that work.
 If you do, you may well convince them (through intimidation) to accept the work, but their lack of enthusiasm will only serve to insure that your prints will be summarily tucked away in a drawer, never to see the light of day.
-Move along to the next gallery and when that spark of honest enthusiasm for your work arises, you and the gallery will know it.
+Move along to the next gallery and when that spark of honest enthusiasm for your work arises, you and the gallery will both know it.

 What are your feelings about where photography is headed?